WARNING to “healthy weight” individuals: Fatty liver health problems could be brewing inside

 However, it’s recently become more common in Asia despite the fact that those living in that area of the world tend to not be obese compared to the population in Europe and the United States.
 So, you can imagine the surprise of researchers when they discovered “non-obese NAFLD.”

 To make matters even more shocking: researchers discovered that non-obese NAFLD has a higher mortality rate than that of obese NAFLD.

 Normally, increased visceral fat and reduced skeletal mass present as strong risk factors for the development of fatty liver in patients with obesity.
 However, for non-obese NAFLD, researchers didn’t have this type of insight and started looking at both non-obese and obese patients.

 They discovered that a quarter of the both males and females had non-obese fatty liver disease.
 Researchers were surprised to find that these individuals had lower muscle strength and skeletal muscle mass than patients with NAFLD who also were diagnosed with obesity.
 Belly fat was low in these patients, and the study found only a modest increase in insulin resistance and liver fatty accumulation.

 Researchers commented that these results show that there are key differences in how fatty liver disease presents itself in men and women who aren’t obese.
 And it’s a reminder that even individuals without obesity are at risk for fatty liver disease.

-Want to AVOID COVID-related complications?
-Read this very carefully
+Want to AVOID COVID-related health complications?

 Bottom line: we need to have a greater appreciation (and respect) for healthy liver function.
 Simply put, a healthy liver is crucial for us to enjoy a healthy life.
 Liver function literally affects every organ and system of the body from hormone production, blood sugar regulation and the removal of harmful toxins from the body.
 If your liver struggles, so will you.